Comparative Safety and Effectiveness Research

 Patient-Reported Outcome Measures for Peripheral Artery Disease (PAD-PROMs)

 The evaluation of patient-reported outcomes measures (PROMs) is a healthcare priority nationally and at BIDMC.
 PROMs are crucial to BIDMC's ability to continually improve patient care.
-This study employs PROMs to determine the success rate of symptom management strategies in patients with peripheral artery disease (PAD), a relatively common condition that restricts blood flow to the legs or arms.
+This study employs PROMs to determine the success rate of symptom management strategies in patients with peripheral artery disease (PAD), a condition that restricts blood flow to the legs or arms.

 Shared Decision-Making to Improve the Health Status of Patients with Claudication: Developing and Implementing Strategies to Individualize Treatment Decisions

 This project, led by Eric Secemsky, MD, involves the development and validation of prediction tools for patients with claudication and focuses on patient-reported outcomes measures.
-Through pairing these tools with educational material and patient and clinician input, the goal is to design, implement, and prospectively evaluate a personalized shared decision-making aid for treatment decisions in peripheral artery disease.
+Through pairing these tools with educational material and patient and clinician input, the goal is to design, implement, and prospectively evaluate a personalized shared decision-making aid for treatment of peripheral artery disease.

 Temporal Trends and Practice Variation in the Use of Intravascular Ultrasound During Peripheral Vascular Procedures